HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 The introduction of generative text-to-image tools like DALL-E, Midjourney, and Stable Diffusion between 2022 and 2023 further cemented the popularity of Generative AI.

-In February 2024, OpenAI elevated the concept of video generation and launched Sora, an AI text-to-video model that can create realistic and imaginative scenes from mere prompts.
+In February 2024, OpenAI elevated the concept of video generation and launched Sora, an AI text-to-video model with a wide range of Sora use cases, capable of creating realistic and imaginative scenes from mere prompts.

 Traditional AI vs Generative AI: Major differences to know